 Apple does everything very slowly and steadily.
 The idea to use LiDAR to improve Apple's AR platform or incorporate it into the camera isn't something the company dreamed up over tacos last week.
 After a lot of time and money, Apple decided that the inclusion of LiDAR could help turn the iPhone camera from "one of the best" to "one of the very best" and that's important to the company, as it should be.

 Do the sensors need to come back to Android?

 That's the million-dollar question, isn't it?
-Apple did AR using just the standard cameras for a while, and just because the new iPad Pro has a LiDAR sensor package doesn't mean that AR on the iPhone will stop working.
+Apple did AR using just the standard cameras for a while, and just because the new iPhone and iPad Pro have a LiDAR sensor package doesn't mean that AR on older models will stop working.
 Still, Apple must have a plan because the hardware isn't cheap, and adding it just to say "look at this!" isn't how things are done in the competitive world of mobile hardware.
 Apple must have a plan.